soph-lin/of-course/README.md

 ## Install `terminal-notifier`

+`terminal-notifier` is a CLI used to send messages through Mac's Notification Center.
+This is used in conjunction with Python package `pync` to allow the bot to properly send notifications.

-The repository can be found at [https://github.com/julienXX/terminal-notifier](https://github.com/julienXX/terminal-notifier).
+For further information, repository can be found at [https://github.com/julienXX/terminal-notifier](https://github.com/julienXX/terminal-notifier).

 Install: